 January 13 meeting between U.N. special envoy to Syria and

-ambassadors to five permanent members of the U.N.
+ambassadors to the five permanent members of the U.N.
+Security Council

-ambassadors to five permanent members of the U.N.
+ambassadors to the five permanent members of the U.N.
+Security Council

 The trilateral meeting between Russian, US and UN diplomats should stop Saudi attempts to influence talks that aim to draft the list of Syrian opposition, one of the leaders of Syria's opposition Popular Front for Change and Liberation told Sputnik Wednesday.